Archit-Dubey/com.kd.speedshare/README.md

 # Speed Share
-ShareFiles is a file-sharing Android app that allows users to share files between Android and non-Android devices.
+Speed Share is a file-sharing Android app that allows users to share files between Android and non-Android devices.

 ## Table of Contents
 *	Introduction